Updated on

 Use Case

-Track drop-off from visit → wallet connect → convert
+Track drop-off points in the user journey from visit → wallet connect → transaction

 Example: